1. Choose day or days that you want to hire a boat

 We hope that you find this a useful resource.

-The Xenon is an excellent high performance two person boat designed for hiking.
-The incredibly beamy hull measures in at 2m wide.
-This impressive beam allows the crew to easily control the huge power source and makes for a very comfortable, spacious and uncluttered cockpit.
+The Xenon is a high performance two person boat designed for hiking.
+The incredibly hull measures in at 2m wide.
+This impressive beam allows the crew to easily control the power source and makes for a very comfortable, spacious and uncluttered cockpit.

 Xenon number H33.
 The spinnaker (if required) is stored in the brick boatshed.
 Please return to there.